gigalixir/gigalixir-cli/docs/source/main.rst

 If you have multiple Distillery releases in your :bash:`rel/config.exs` file, be sure to set your default release to the one you want to deploy.
 See :ref:`gigalixir release options`.

+If you have multiple phoenix apps in the umbrella, you'll need to use something like this `master_proxy <https://github.com/jesseshieh/master_proxy>`_ to proxy requests to the two apps.

 .. _`heroku-buildpack-phoenix-static configuration`: https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration

 Can I deploy an app that isn't at the root of my repository?